nvimdev/guard.nvim/README.md

 -- call setup LAST
 require('guard').setup({
-    -- the only option for the setup function fmt_on_save = true,
+    -- the only options for the setup function fmt_on_save = true,
+    -- Use lsp if no formatter was defined for this filetype lsp_as_default_formatter = false,
 })
 ```